ilonabudapesti/yi-summer-2015/coding-challenges/reference/reference-questions.md

 Answer: The two main types of scope are global and local.
 Global variables are accessible anywhere in the code.
 Local variables are only accessible in the function in which they were created.
-A variable can be global whever it is assigned a value without being declared.
+A variable can be global wherever it is assigned a value without being declared.

 Source: http://www.w3schools.com/js/js_scope.asp
 - What is a closure?
 - What is function hoisting?

+Answer: placeholder

+Source: placeholder

 Jun 17:
 - What is variable hoisting?